Las Vegas Strip: Sustainability

 Renewable energy is generated and used on the Strip.
-MGM initiated solar power when it built a solar array on top of the Mandalay Bay in 2014 and expanded it in 2016.
-The solar array at the Mandalay Bay, a 28-acre system capable of powering 1,300 homes, is one of the largest commercial rooftop solar arrays in the United States.
-The solar array includes more than 26,000 solar panels capable of providing a total of 8.3 megawatts DC (6.5 megawatts AC), sufficient for powering 25% of the Mandalay Bay campus.
+MGM built a solar array atop the Mandalay Bay in 2014 and expanded it in 2016.
+Part of a 28-acre system, it is one of the largest commercial rooftop solar arrays in the United States.
+The solar array's 26,000-plus solar panels that can provide a total of 8.3 megawatts DC (6.5 megawatts AC), enough for 1,300 homes or about one-quarter of the Mandalay Bay campus.

-Energy-efficient buildings are also being implemented and the Strip has one of the highest concentrations of LEED-certified buildings in the world.
-Some examples of LEED-certified buildings are the Octavius Tower at Caesars Palace and the Linq Promenade, both of which are certified LEED Silver.
+The Strip has one of the highest concentrations of LEED-certified buildings in the world, including the Octavius Tower at Caesars Palace and the Linq Promenade, both certified LEED Silver.